TimRoith/fau-math-thesis/README.md

 # fau-math-thesis
-Tex template for a math thesis
+Tex template for a math thesis.